OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 ## Maturity 3
 ### Activity
+Activities at this maturity level are focused on making data protection "automatic," reducing the organization's reliance on human effort to assess and manage compliance with policies.
+There is a focus on feedback mechanisms and proactive reviews, to identify and act on opportunities for process improvement.

 Technical controls are implemented to enforce compliance with the Data Protection Policy, and active monitoring is in place to detect attempted or actual violations.
 The organization's compliance with established administrative controls is regularly checked/audited.
 Performance and operation of automated mechanisms, including backups and record deletions, is closely monitored; failures are quickly detected and reported, to ensure timely corrective action can be taken.

-Activities at this maturity level are focused on making data protection "automatic," reducing the organization's reliance on human effort to assess and manage compliance with policies.
+The organization's data catalog is regularly reviewed, and updated as needed, to ensure it accurately reflects the data landscape.
+Policies and procedures are reviewed on a regular basis, and adjusted as needed to reflect changes to the organization, its structure, and its priorities.

 ### Maturity Questions
 #### Q 1